yogeshagr/golang/src/gopl.io/gobook.md

 element type is struct{}, though it's common to use a channel of bool or int for the same purpose since `done <- 1` is shorter than `done <- struct{}{}`.

+### Pipelines
+- Channels can be used to connect goroutines together so that the output of one is the input to another.
+This is called a pipeline.

+- After a channel has been closed, any further send operations on it will panic.
+After the closed channel has been drained, that is, after the last sent element has been received, all subsequent receive operations will proceed without blocking but will yield a zero value.

+- We needn't close every channel when we've finished with it.
+It's only necessary to close a channel when it is important to tell the receiving goroutines that all data have been sent.
+A channel that the garbage collector determines to be unreachable will have its resources reclaimed whether or not it is closed.

+- Attempting to close an already-closed channel causes a panic, as does closing a nil channel.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.